Root Canal Treatment – Los Angeles, CA

 The Process of Getting a Root Canal

 The entire root canal procedure typically takes place over the course of two appointments.
-Dr. Latner will begin by administering anesthesia so you won’t be able to feel a thing during the treatment.
+Dr. Latner will begin by administering anesthesia, so you won’t be able to feel a thing during the treatment.
 He will make a small incision into the damaged tooth and remove the infected pulp.
-After sterilizing the inner portion of the tooth to make sure that there are no lingering harmful bacteria, he will restore the structure by filling the incision with a substance called gutta percha.
+After sterilizing the inner portion of the tooth to make sure that there are no lingering harmful bacteria, he will restore the structure by filling the incision with a substance called gutta-percha.

-To strengthen and protect your tooth after your procedure, Dr. Latner will craft and secure a customized dental crown to it.
+To strengthen and protect your tooth after your procedure, Dr. Latner will craft and secure a customized dental crown for it.
 This will allow you to continue eating and speaking with complete confidence and comfort.

 If you have any questions about root canal treatment in Los Angeles or are experiencing a severe toothache, be sure to contact our office.
 Our team will answer any concerns you may have and schedule an emergency checkup as soon as possible.